 Lord Kelvin

-To address these business glossary challenges, supply chain leaders must prioritize the development and implementation of robust operational definitions.
-Indeed, this is what we are missing in our supply chain glossaries – understandable, measurable definitions.
-To do this involves collaborating with subject matter experts to develop clear, specific, and actionable definitions for key processes, measurable criteria, and data elements.
-Ideally, these operational definitions should be widely accepted, updated regularly, and available to all stakeholders.
-By increasing operational clarity, companies can facilitate better collaboration, faster technology adoption, and ultimately, superior supply chain performance.
-Below are five actions we can take now to help move forward with improving operational clarity within supply chains
+To address business glossary challenges, supply chain leaders must prioritize robust operational definitions—the clear, measurable definitions our glossaries currently lack.
+Unquestionably, this requires collaborating with subject matter experts to craft specific, actionable definitions for key processes, criteria, and data elements.
+Moreover, these operational definitions, ideally widely accepted, updated, and accessible, will enhance clarity, fostering better collaboration, faster technology adoption, and superior supply chain performance.
+Below are five immediate actions to advance this clarity within our supply chains.

 Steps to Establish a Unified Set of Operational Definitions for Supply Chain Glossaries